scred47/pleezer/README.md

 echo "Event: $EVENT"
 case "$EVENT" in
 "track_changed")
-    # Make sure to properly escape values if using them in commands
+    # Use printf %q to prevent command injection when using values in commands
     echo "Track changed: $(printf %q "$TITLE") by $(printf %q "$ARTIST")" ;;
 "connected")